SHARANYA-216/Fabric-color-visualizer/README.md

 ## 🚀 Live Demo

-Visit the live demo: [Your GitHub Pages URL will be here]
+Visit the live demo: [Click here to view the project](https://fabric-colour-visualizer.netlify.app/)

 ## 📱 How to Use